 Europe’s Most Fun and Friendly City Needs to Be on Your Travel List

-No city is better for dancing in pubs, hugging complete strangers, and celebrating when you can do either of those two things safely.
+No city is better for dancing in pubs and hugging complete strangers.

-If you miss the Guinness as much as we do, now’s also a good time to plan ahead for that bucket-list trip to Ireland.
+If you miss Guinness as much as we do, now’s a good time to plan that bucket-list trip to Ireland.
 Why?
 Dublin just begs you to throw down.
 The streets are choked with pubs, the whisky is fantastic, and the locals are friendly to the extreme.
 Expect to be chatted up in a not-at-all-creepy way by basically anyone and everyone.
 Pretty soon you'll be swapping stories, buying rounds, snapping selfies, and tipsily pinkie-promising that you'll visit each other always.
-We can think of no better place to celebrate when the world opens up again.
+We can think of no better place to celebrate a summer abroad.

 When to visit Dublin

-The city is overrun with tourists during the peak summer months, when hotel rates can be extortionate.
-Ditto for the week around St Patrick’s Day: While some people see it as a bucket-list experience, the hotel prices go through the roof and the city is filled to the brim with people.
+The city is overrun with tourists during the week around St. Patrick’s Day.
+While some people see the March holiday as a bucket-list experience, the hotel prices go through the roof and the city is filled to the brim with people.

-You’re better off waiting until September or October, when things are a bit quieter, the air is a little cooler, and the leaves in the city parks turn a glorious shade of red.
+You’re better off waiting until summer, when the weather is warm enough that you won’t care about a little possible drizzle.
+September or October are also fantastic, when things are a bit quieter, the air is crisper, and the leaves in the city parks turn a glorious shade of red.
 Plus, the turf fires will start to be lit, and there’s nothing cozier than the smell of smoldering peat.

 Where to drink in the world’s greatest drinking city